HTTP-RPC/Kilo/README.md

 ```

 # Java Client
-The Java client enables Java applications (including Android) to consume REST-based web services.
+The Java client enables Java applications (including Android) to consume HTTP-based web services.
 It is distributed as a JAR file that contains the following types, discussed in more detail below:

 * `WebServiceProxy` - web service invocation proxy
 * `WebServiceException` - exception generated when a service operation returns an error